space-apps-tacoma/seismic-detection/README.md

 data = extract_mseed.extract_mseed()
 ```

-## Interpreting Data

-### Lunar Seismic Data

-The `lunar_model_notebook.ipynb` implements a machine learning model to distinguish between seismic events and noise in lunar mission data.
-By filtering out noise and identifying significant seismic activity, the model intends to ensure that only valuable data is transmitted back to Earth from lunar detection devices.

-* Objective: Automatically detect and differentiate seismic events from noise in lunar seismic data to optimize data transmission.
-* Data Source: Seismic data collected from lunar missions, stored in CSV files containing time and velocity measurements.
-* Model Architecture: An LSTM (Long Short-Term Memory) autoencoder designed for time series anomaly detection.

-#### Customization
-* Hyperparameters:
-Adjust sequence_length to change the size of data sequences.
-Modify epochs and batch_size for training.
-Set a custom anomaly detection threshold based on your data.
-* Model Architecture:
-Alter the number of LSTM layers or units to optimize performance.

-### Mars Seismic Data
+### Demo Notebooks

-The `mars_demo_notebook.ipynb` takes the lunar `demo_notebook.ipynb` and adapts the code to be capable of handling data in the mars files,
+The `mars_demo_notebook.ipynb` takes the lunar `demo_notebook.ipynb`, provided by Space Apps Challenge, and adapts the code to be capable of
-such as accounting for differences between file structures and frequencies measured.
+handling data in the mars files, such as accounting for differences between file structures and frequencies measured.
 * Bandpass - a function in obspy that helps with filtering data.
 In this case it filters out data between the min and max frequencies given.
 * Highpass - similar to bandpass but handles frequencies above 10 hz, which is bandpass cap. this is the one mars data uses to filter, but the
 notebook will recognize that bandpass can't handle it and automatically shift to highpass. frequencies above the specified frequency are